jdknguyen/SMART/README.md

 ## Mar-30-2021: SMART version 1.1 release

 It's been a few years since the initial release of [SMART](https://github.com/mjin1812/SMART), and we have a few updates.
-First off, we've moved the repository here!
+First off, we've moved the repository from [Michelle's account](https://github.com/mjin1812/SMART) to here!
 We've also implemented some bug fixes and new features.

 The first set of new features allows users to compile data from multiple SMART analyses.
 To do this, we've added three functions: `concatenate()`, `cell_count_compilation()`, and `get_groups()`. `concatenate()` merges multiple datasets (after forward warp) and saves them in a new .RData file, which can be used to output group cell counts. `cell_count_compilation` determines cell counts from a list of user-specified regions from multiple SMART analyses.
 For ease of downstream processing (i.e. statistical tests), regional cell counts are output into one .csv file. `get_groups()` uses this .csv file to calculate group mean and standard deviation values for every region.